Quiver Schur algebras and q-Fock space: Graded multiplicities and -Fock space

-To see (B2) we must consider the effect of tensoring with $u_\emptyset$ in Uglov's language: we must add $n$ new variables in our bosonic between every group of $n\ell$.
-The requirement that the multicharge is $m$-dominant assures that these are charged so that they are all to the right of any variables which are ``vacant.''
-Thus Uglov's formula \cite[3.23]{Uglov} for the bar involution in terms of wedges simply leaves this part of the semi-infinite wedge unchanged and thus the bar involution commutes with adding the new variables.
-This shows that and completes the proof, because (B3) is clear. \end{proof}
+To see (B2) we must consider the effect of tensoring with $u_\emptyset$ in Uglov's language: we add a new variable at every $\ell$th place in the bosonic realization of the Fock space, and include all of these variable up to the charge in our wedge, which is larger than any of the variables corresponding to any other partitions that appear in the wedge.
+Applying Uglov's formula \cite[3.23]{Uglov} for the bar involution in terms of wedges, we must reverse the order of all terms in the wedge, and use the rules \cite[3.16]{Uglov} to reorder them.